 KEEP TRACK OF SYMPTOMS

-Keep track of fevers, joint or muscle pain that you don’t normally have, flu-like symptoms, rashes of any type but especially if they are a bulls-eye.
+Keep track of fevers, joint or muscle pain that you don’t normally have, flu-like symptoms (especially during the summer), rashes of any type but especially if they are a bulls-eye.
 If you’re keeping a medical notebook, such as the one I shared with you in my post The Most Important Notebook You’ll Ever Keep, write down anything suspicious.
-This could help you determine if your risk of having a Tick-borne infection is reasonable.
+This could help you determine if your risk of having a tick-borne infection is reasonable.

 When to Seek Out Medical Care